Carl Sprague’s Concept Illustrations Come To Life In ‘Grand Budapest Hotel.’

 It was a bit chilly to be out dodging paparazzi.

-, when an anonymous bomb threat (later seen to be a hoax) sent the cast and crew out to shiver on the street.
+Carl Sprague was in Görlitz, Germany last winter, on the set of Wes Anderson’s latest essay of beguilingly affected cinema, when an anonymous bomb threat (later seen to be a hoax) sent the cast and crew out to shiver on the street.

 “We were shooting this funny scene where all these army officers are half-undressed, jump out of their hotel rooms and start firing their guns.
 Everyone fled the building and went out to the street, including all these poor extras in their underpants,” Sprague recalls, before mimicking the avalanche of whirring camera shutters that accompanied the assembled paparazzi’s efforts to take their best shots at the exposed actors.
 There was particularly good hunting, with Adrien Brody, Jude Law, Bill Murray and many other household names among the cast.